ComputationalRadiationPhysics/raptr/README.md

    * Use `ccmake` to set `_GRID` to the desired option

 * **Use a different measurement setup**: *This will only work for setups similar to ours!*
+   * *Optional*:
-   * Define your measurement setup by altering the numerical values in `real_measurementsetup_defines.h`
+      1. Define your measurement setup in `measurementsetup_defines.h` and make it switchable by a precompiler macro like the others
+      2. Add your measurement sutup's macro as an option for `_SETUP` in CMakeLists.txt
+   * Use `ccmake` to set `_SETUP` to the desired option

 * **Use/don't use time measurement during code execution**:
    * Use `ccmake` to set/unset `MEASURE_TIME`